 Caprivi Strip - Kasane (Botswana).
 On day 10 we cross back into Botswana and arrive at Chobe Safari Lodge on the banks of the Chobe River.
 The lodge is on the edge of Chobe National Park and is also found at a point where the four countries of Botswana, Namibia, Zambia and Zimbabwe all meet!
 There's an optional game drive into Chobe during the afternoon.

 If you didn't opt for the day 10 game drive then don't worry, the game drive on day 11 is included in our tour.
-Known for its large herds of elephants and a population of rare painted dogs, Chobe is one of Africa's premier wildlife destinations, which is also home to all of the Big Five.
-In the evening there's an included sunset cruise on the Chobe River.
+Known for its large herds of elephants and a population of rare painted dogs, Chobe is one of Africa's premier wildlife destinations.
+Late afternoon enjoy a sunset game-viewing cruise on the Chobe River.

 Overnight: Kasane | Breakfast x 2, Dinner x 2